knative/community/TRADEMARK-COMMITTEE.md

 to other Knative committees (such as the steering committee) to provide branding for nascent efforts which are not yet subject to conformance and third-party licensing.
 This delegation may be further delegated transitively, as needed.

+It is expected that the Trademark Committee will delegate one or more marks to the steering committee to provide branding for nascent efforts which are not yet subject to conformance and third-party licensing.

 ## Committee Meetings